thrishag/4Bit_Adder_nclaunch_sim/README.md

 ## Aim:
 To write a verilog code for 4bit adder and verify the functionality using Test bench.

- Write Verilog Code
+1.Write Verilog Code

- Verify the Functionality using Test-bench.
+2.Verify the Functionality using Test-bench.

 ## Tool Required:
 Functional Simulation: nclaunch Simulator (nclaunch)